• Skip to primary navigation

 Cupcakes in a Jar Delivery Gift Idea

-Protected by the glass, cupcakes in a jar can handle shipping across the country and make a fun surprise gift idea for friends and family you can’t celebrate with in person.
+A Cupcakes in a jar delivery is a great gift idea!
+Want to send cupcakes in the mail but don’t know how?
+These companies can help you out!
+Protected by the glass and custom packaging, cupcakes in a jar can handle being shipped across the country.
+It makes a fun surprise gift idea for friends and family you can’t celebrate with in person.

 Overhead view of cupcakes in jars on a table next to wooden forks.